 What is a hardware VPN?

-What they do is manage your connections and use their hardware resources to encrypt your traffic.
-At least theoretically, having a hardware VPN device that uses the inbuilt processor to handle the encryption tasks frees up the processing power of the connected devices.
+What these VPNs do is manage your connections and use their hardware resources to encrypt your traffic.
+At least theoretically, having a hardware VPN device that uses an inbuilt processor to handle the encryption tasks frees up the processing power of the connected devices.

-A lot of the functions of hardware VPN are attractive to big businesses:
+A lot of the functions of hardware VPNs are attractive to big businesses as they:

-- Allows for remote access to company’s intranet
+- Allow for remote access to the company’s intranet;

-- Adding more VPN tunnels for more bandwidth
+- Enable adding more VPN tunnels for more bandwidth;

-- Your data isn’t going through third-party VPN servers, ensuring an additional layer of security
+- Don’t route data through third-party VPN servers, ensuring an additional layer of security;

-- Quickly securing the entire office by installing a single device that everything connects to
+- Secure the entire office quickly by installing a single device that everything connects to.

 What is a software VPN?

 A “software VPN” is a term for using a VPN client installed on your device, which allows it to establish a connection to a remote server.
 The encryption processes and such are handled on your device.